 All hunting shotguns, including semi-automatics (except for pump-action shotguns), are permitted provided that the calibre does not exceed 12 gauge, with a minimum barrel length of 66 cm.
-Any use of micro camera mounted on shotgun is banned.
+The use of micro cameras mounted on shotguns or any artificial aiming device is forbidden.
 All shotguns, even unloaded, must be handled with the greatest care.
 Guns must be carried open (semi-automatic guns must be carried with the breech open), with the muzzle pointing straight upwards or downwards.
 Straps or slings on guns are not permitted.
 When shooters are not using their guns, they must be placed vertically in a gun rack or in a similar place provided for this purpose.
 The breech must be open for semi-automatic guns.